ccampo133/slack-space-bot/README.md

 your terminal.

-To have SpaceBot run immediately, and post to the chat with channel (or private group) ID `CHANNEL` (this ID can be retrieved from the [Slack REST API](https://api.slack.com/web)), using the Slack API token `TOKEN`, do:
+To have SpaceBot run immediately, and post to the chat with channel (or private group) ID `CHANNEL` (this ID can be retrieved from the [Slack REST API](https://api.slack.com/web)), using the Slack API token `TOKEN`, and your data.nasa.gov API key `KEY` (apply for an API key at https://data.nasa.gov/developer/external/planetary/#apply-for-an-api-key),
+do:

-    $ spacebot -c CHANNEL -t TOKEN
+    $ spacebot -c CHANNEL -t TOKEN -k KEY

+Note that while the `-k` flag is technically optional (it will default to `DEMO_KEY`), it is unknown if this will continue to be supported by the data.nasa.gov folks themselves.

 Additionally, you can have SpaceBot run on a schedule, once per day, at your specified time.
 The time of day should be in 24 hour `HH:mm` format, e.g. 13:00 for 1 PM.
 To specify the time of day SpaceBot runs, use the `-T --time` option: